-Begin your journey with a special bonus stop at Emerald Lake in Yoho National Park — a breathtaking turquoise gem surrounded by towering peaks and serene forest trails.
-Then explore Banff National Park, one of the world’s top travel destinations, on a small-group tour filled with warm Canadian hospitality.
-Visit iconic highlights like Lake Louise, Moraine Lake, and scenic mountain viewpoints, along with hidden gems and plenty of photo stops.
-Travel comfortably in a spacious, air-conditioned vehicle while knowledgeable local guides share stories and insights.
-Departures from Calgary, Canmore, or Banff ensure a smooth and truly memorable experience from start to finish.
+Begin your journey with a special bonus stop at Emerald Lake in Yoho National Park, a breathtaking turquoise gem surrounded by towering peaks.
+Then explore Banff National Park on a small-group tour featuring Lake Louise, Moraine Lake, scenic viewpoints, hidden gems, and plenty of photo stops.
+Travel comfortably in an air-conditioned vehicle with knowledgeable local guides.
+Departures from Calgary, Canmore, or Banff ensure a smooth, memorable experience.

 Explore Emerald Lake in Yoho National Park, the park’s largest lake, known for its striking turquoise waters and mountain views.
 Walk the easy shoreline trail, watch waterfalls spill from surrounding peaks, and relax at historic Emerald Lake Lodge.
 Stop by the Cilantro Café for coffee and snacks while taking in one of the most scenic views in the Canadian Rockies.